-Can we bind the time in which the malicious player has got access to the PUF in order to prevent our attack?
+Can we bind the time in which the malicious player has got access to the PUF to prevent our attack?
 The current Protocols 1 and 2 obviously are unsuited to this end; but could there be modifications of theirs which have this property?
 A simple approach seems the introduction of one additional PUF transfer from the sender to the receiver in the initialization phase.
 This assumes that the sender initially holds the PUF, transfers it to the receiver, and measures the time period within which the receiver returns the PUF.
+The (bounded) period in which the receiver had access to the PUF can then be used to derive a bound on the number of CRPs the receiver might know.
+This could be used to enforce security against a cheating receiver.
+Please note that a long, uncontrolled access time for the sender is no problem for the protocol's security, whence it suffices to concentrate on the receiver.